EconomyLens.com

 The Mideast war has disrupted traffic through the Strait of Hormuz. ©AFP

-Paris (France) (AFP) – Oil prices dropped back below $100 a barrel on Monday and stock markets rallied as investors raised expectations of a reopening of the Strait of Hormuz following signs that Washington and Iran were edging closer to a deal.
-Both North Sea Brent, the international benchmark, and West Texas Intermediate crude futures contracts were down more than five percent in midday trading in Europe as headlines over the weekend suggested progress on talks to end the Middle East war.
+Paris (France) (AFP) – Oil prices plunged below $100 a barrel on Monday and stock markets rallied as investors raised their expectations of a reopening of the Strait of Hormuz following signs that Washington and Iran were edging closer to a deal.
+Both North Sea Brent, the international benchmark, and West Texas Intermediate crude futures contracts were down more than five percent after headlines over the weekend suggested progress on talks to end the Middle East war.
 A deal could be announced “today”, US Secretary of State Marco Rubio said Monday during a visit to New Delhi.

 Related

 “After several hotter-than-expected consumer and producer inflation reports earlier this month, markets are increasingly concerned that elevated oil prices and supply disruptions tied to the Middle East conflict are beginning to seep into the broader inflation pipeline,” he said.
 In Europe, higher inflation is widely expected to lead the European Central Bank to increase rates in the coming weeks, increasing borrowing costs even as economic growth remains subdued.
-But lofty corporate earnings and AI-driven tech enthusiasm have encouraged investors to look past the inflation risks, with bellwether US indexes trading at record highs.
+But lofty corporate earnings and AI-driven tech enthusiasm have encouraged investors to look past the inflation risks, with bellwether US indexes trading at record highs despite the economic fallout from the Mideast war.

 Shanghai – Composite: UP 1.0 percent at 4152.57 (close)